kubernetes/enhancements/keps/sig-instrumentation/383-new-event-api-ga-graduation/README.md

   Describe them providing:

   The difference in size of the Event object comes from new Action and Related fields.
 We can safely estimate the increase to be smaller than 30%.
-We'll also emit additional Event per Pod creation, as currently Events for that are being deduplicated.
-There are currently at least 6 Events emitted when Pod is started, so impact of this change can be bounded by 20%.
-This means that in the worst case the increase in Event size can be bounded by 56%.
+However, more events may be emitted.
+For example, new Events will be emitted for Pod creation done by standard controllers (e.g. ReplicaSet), as they are currently deduplicated across all 'owner' objects.
+However, given that that are at least 5 other events being emitted during pod startup, the impact for it can be bounded by 20%.
+In total, we estimated that increase in total size of all Events can be conservatively bounded by around 50%, but practical boundary should be much smaller.

 * **Will enabling / using this feature result in increasing time taken by any operations covered by [existing SLIs/SLOs][]?**